aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Izcirtumu un mežaudžu līdz 5 m augstumam platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
-The mask for this is created using a combination of the [State Forest Service's
+**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
+This mask is created using a combination of the [State Forest Service's
 State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

 To prepare this
-EGV, stands in land category 10 and lower than 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
-After rasterization, this layer was covered over clear cut mask.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+EGV, stands in land category 10 with a height of less than 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
+After rasterisation, this layer is covered by a clear cut mask.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.